Emmerz6949/my-portfolio-site/README.md

 ## Description

-This repostory was created so I could test my ability to make a website using HTML and only Bootstrap for my CSS.
+This repository was created so I could test my ability to make a website using HTML and only Bootstrap for my CSS.
 It is a demo of a portfolio site, and not my actual portfolio site.